 Installation view, Artcore Gallery, Derby, November 2019

-Weaving stories and narratives between sculpture and sound to celebrate and represent women, mothers and domesticity, the installation creates an immersive space for reflection on cultural and societal value place on domestic acts, ‘home workers’ and care.
+Weaving stories and narratives between sculpture and sound to celebrate and represent women, mothers and domesticity, creates an immersive space for reflection on cultural and societal value place on domestic acts, ‘home workers’ and care in the hope that homeworkers and carers can change their sense of self through feeling value and being valued.

-Description of show and residency at Artcore Gallery exhibition 28th November 2019-4th January 2020, Albert St., Derby
+Read about the Artcore Gallery exhibition Description of show 28th Nov 2019-4th Jan 2020, Albert St., Derby

-Some of the stories: Small Promethean Acts on Soundcloud
+You can listen to some of the stories here: Small Promethean Acts on Soundcloud